Ru058197/Universal-digital-skills/README.md

-# Certivue Website
+# Certivue Prototype

-This is the front-end MVP for the Certivue digital skills platform.
+A working prototype of the Universal Digital Skills Validation platform.